Canadiak/Werewolf-Vote-Counter/README.md

 # Werewolf-Vote-Counter
 Vote Counter for Werewolf.
 Currently going through bug testing.
+I believe it's bug free at the moment.

 How to use: Enter the person voting in the 'enter voter' box and the proposal you're voting for in the 'enter proposal' box.
 Comment # is optional.
 Then press submit vote.
 Reloading the page will make the votes appear, and then you can copy paste into the forum.